TheAmanD/TheAmanD/README.md

 I'm just your average burnt-out gifted kid from your secondary school.
 That guy who gets stressed for making **Scratch** games.

-I'm currently learning about web development, mainly HTML, CSS, PHP and others, but I might start learning on another programming language and make a game out of it, I guess. ``¯\_(ツ)_/¯``
+I'm currently learning about web development, mainly HTML, CSS, PHP and others,
+but I might start learning on another programming language and make a game out of it, I guess. ``¯\_(ツ)_/¯``
+And yes, I can't live without Stack Overflow. /lh

 Fav character's Amity Blight, hence mah name!